threnjen/austin_housing_prices/README.md

 ## Analysis

 > Our final model utilizes a wide combination of continuous variables, one-hot-encoded categoricals, extracted image features, and extracted word embeddings to produce an ensembled model with a mean absolute error of 56.4k and a root mean squared error of 94.8k.
-This MAE is a huge 8.59% improvement over the 61.7k MAE baseline prediction using a single best tuned model, which did not include listing description NLP or image features.
+This MAE is a huge 8.59% improvement over the 61.7k MAE baseline prediction using a single best tuned model, which did not include listing description language processing or image features.

 > The categorical features were processed with a combination of target encoding and one-hot encoding.
 The text description features were vector embedded using the pre-trained Stanford GloVe 300d word embeddings NLP model.
 The images were processed using the pre-trained Google InceptionV3 image classification model.
 The final model was produced using model ensembling which included a mixture of neural networks, standard models, and image/text extracted features from the aforementioned pre-trained GloVe and InceptionV3 models.

 ![map of model ensembling](images/stack_map.png)